 “I do not like to contradict you, my dear, but I assure you that once Mrs Baer hears that there is an orphaned young lady in London who is in search of a husband, there is nothing that will prevent her from making Miss Taylor’s acquaintance.”

-If you enjoyed this free except, you can download Tempest in the Tea Room for FREE at Amazon, Barnes and Noble, iTunes, Kobo and other online booksellers.
+If you enjoyed this excerpt, why not read the rest?
+You can download Tempest in the Tea Room for FREE at: Amazon Barnes and Noble iTunes Kobo and other online booksellers